anshigupta15/Workshop/README.md

      Extract the parasitics of the Layout and characterize it in terms of timing.

     3.Characteriztion Flow
+ Steps for the Characterization

-      Read the spice model files
+      1.Read the spice model files
-      Read the extracted SpiceNetlist
+      2.Read the extracted SpiceNetlist
-      Recognize the behavior of Buffer
+      3.Recognize the behavior of Buffer
-      Read the sub-circuits of the Logic
+      4.Read the sub-circuits of the Logic
-      Attach the necessary Power Source
+      5.Attach the necessary Power Source
-      Timing, Noise and Power Characterization
+      6.Timing, Noise and Power Characterization
-      Apply the stimulus
+      7.Apply the stimulus
-      Necessary output capacitances
+      8.Necessary output capacitances
-      Provide necessary simuation command
+      9.Provide necessary simuation command
-      Feed -in all the these configurations to the characterizatio software called GUNA which will generate timing, noise and Power models.
+      10.Feed -in all the these configurations to the characterizatio software called GUNA which will generate timing, noise and Power models.

 3.Output of the cell used by EDA tools
  We get outputs in the form of :